mmarcon/marcon.me/src/cv.md

  * Lead engineer and front-end developer of “Why we explore space”, a NASA sponsored web application with the objective of spreading knowledge about space exploration missions, the solar systems and the technological innovation related to space exploration through the use of Concept Mapping, audio and video.
 The application leverages social medias (Twitter and Facebook) to encourage the share of knowledge about these topics.
-The application has been publicly released by NASA in February 2011: http://www.spaceref.com/news/viewsr.html?pid=39754
+The application [has been publicly released by NASA](http://www.spaceref.com/news/viewsr.html?pid=39754) in February 2012.
  * iOS developer for a NASA sponsored iPad application that has the objective of presenting all the different aspects of human space exploration to the user through the use of Concept Mapping.